btc-vision/btc-runtime/docs/advanced/signature-verification.md

 ): boolean
 ```

+**Important:** The first parameter must be an `ExtendedAddress`, not a plain `Address`.
+Use `Blockchain.tx.origin` which returns `ExtendedAddress` for verifying the transaction originator's signature.
+The `ExtendedAddress` type contains both:
+- `tweakedPublicKey` (32 bytes) - for Schnorr/Taproot signatures
+- `mldsaPublicKey` (1,312 bytes for Level2) - for quantum-resistant ML-DSA signatures

 **Behavior:**
 - When `forceMLDSA = false`: Uses Schnorr if `UNSAFE_QUANTUM_SIGNATURES_ALLOWED` consensus flag is set, otherwise ML-DSA
 - When `forceMLDSA = true`: Always uses ML-DSA (quantum-resistant)